Skip to main content

 When sleep is consistently inadequate, this natural rhythm is disturbed, leading to elevated evening cortisol concentrations.
 Such persistent elevation can interfere with restful sleep, creating a self-perpetuating cycle of sleeplessness and hormonal stress.

 Another critical hormone influenced by sleep is growth hormone (GH).
 This anabolic agent is primarily released during deep, slow-wave sleep, playing a central role in tissue repair, muscle growth, and fat metabolism.
-Studies indicate that periods of sleep restriction can lead to increased levels during wakefulness, a compensatory response that does not fully replicate the restorative benefits of natural, sleep-induced secretion.
+Studies indicate that periods of sleep restriction can lead to increased growth hormone levels during wakefulness, a compensatory response that does not fully replicate the restorative benefits of natural, sleep-induced secretion.

 This altered pattern suggests a compromised ability for the body to perform its essential restorative functions, impacting physical recovery and cellular regeneration.